rguske/rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/index.md

 :tada: :tada: :tada:

-The reconciliation status of a specific Package can be verified every time using:
+The reconciliation status of a specific Package can be verified every time using e.g.:

 ```shell
 tanzu package installed list -n tanzu-package-repo-global